bufbuild/docs.buf.build/docs/configuration/v1/buf-yaml.md

 #### `except`

 The `except` key is **optional**, and removes IDs or categories from the `use` list. **We do not recommend using this option in general**.
-For example, the following will result in all breaking rules in the `FILE` breaking category being used except for `FILE_NO_DELETE`:
+For example, the following results in all breaking rules in the `FILE` breaking category being used except for `FILE_NO_DELETE`:

 ```yaml title="buf.yaml"